juftin/camply/docs/command_line_usage.md

     and includes a 30-day trial and a one-time fee of $5 after that to unlock lifetime programmatic push notifications.
     There are other notification providers like `Ntfy`, `Slack` and `Email` that are free to use if that's more your style.

+!!! note

+    Camply provides a courtesy Pushover API token for you to use, however it's highly reccomended that you create and use your [own API token](https://pushover.net/apps/build).
+This is done via the `PUSHOVER_PUSH_TOKEN` environment variable.
+In the past, some users have exhausted the courtesy token's monthly limit with faulty camply configurations.

 ### Send a Text Message

 If you want to sign up for a [Twilio](https://www.twilio.com/try-twilio) account, camply also supports